Groups for Active Seniors in San Joseadmin

 Vintage Softball Club

 Players over 60 can play at their own pace in Monday and Wednesday pickup games, and more competitive doubleheaders take place each Tuesday, Thursday, and Saturday.
 The club prints updated rosters on its official website to keep everyone in the loop.
-The club even inducts valuable “vintage” players into its Hall of Fame.
+They even induct valuable “vintage” players into their Hall of Fame.